2gis/on-premise-helm-charts/Breaking-Changes.md

 - For the HPA section, switched from `autoscaling/v1` to `autoscaling/v2`

 #### navi-back
+- Rename `autoscaling` to `hpa`
-- Rename `autoscaling.scaleUpWindowSeconds` to `autoscaling.scaleUpStabilizationWindowSeconds`
+- Rename `autoscaling.scaleUpWindowSeconds` to `hpa.scaleUpStabilizationWindowSeconds`
-- Rename `autoscaling.scaleDownWindowsSeconds` to `autoscaling.scaleDownStabilizationWindowSeconds`
+- Rename `autoscaling.scaleDownWindowsSeconds` to `hpa.scaleDownStabilizationWindowSeconds`
 - Rename `podDisruptionBudget` to `pdb`
 - Rename `podDisruptionBudget.create` to `pdb.enabled`